pillarjs/send/README.md

 Byte offset at which the stream starts, defaults to 0.
 The start is inclusive, meaning `start: 2` will include the 3rd byte in the stream.

+##### caseSensitive

+When set to `true` all the requests against the file system are made case sensitive even on case insensitive file systems.
+This effects not only the file name but the whole path.
+When set to `false` the default behavior of the filesystem is used.

+The default value is `false`

 #### Events

 The `SendStream` is an event emitter and will emit the following events: